raginimangla/ski-powder-alert-service/docs/index.md

 # Powder Alert Service API

-Explore the comprehensive documentation for the Powder Alert service, your go-to solution for real-time updates on snowfall levels at various mountain resorts.
+The Powder Alert service is a simple cloud-based API that helps you get real-time updates on snowfall level at nearby  mountain resorts.
+The service also enables you to manage user profiles, keep a record of their favorite resorts, and send notifications when there is a threshold level of snow at a particular resort.

-The Powder Alert service is a simple cloud-based API.
-With its two main resources, **users** and **resorts**, the API allows you to:
+It has two main resources, **users** and **resorts**.
+You can use the API service to perform the following key functions:

 * **Get Resorts by Powder Threshold Value**: Learn how to query resorts based on specific snowfall thresholds, enabling you to provide users with real-time updates on the best powder conditions.
 * **Create and Manage User Profiles**: Understand how to create user accounts, update user information, and manage user preferences.